bring/hedwig-design-system/.changeset/tender-mammals-smoke.md

 "@postenbring/hedwig-css": patch
 ---

-Add buttons to focus card example
+Make buttons fill available width on fullwidth (and focus/hero) cards when there are multiple buttons.
+Add buttons to focus card example.